martidossi/data-viz-projects/README.md

 └───project
 │   │   README.md
 │   │   requirements.txt  # required libraries to run the notebooks
-│   └───data              # all data used in the notebooks │   └───images            # some images imported in the notebooks │   └───notebooks         # data cleaning/preprocessing/analysis
+│   └───data              # datasets used in the notebooks │   └───images            # some images imported in the notebooks │   └───notebooks         # jupyter notebooks: data cleaning/preprocessing/analysis

 ```